phetsims/qa/documentation/qa-book.md

 * When switching from the mouse to keyboard navigation, the focus highlights should begin at the first object in the sim and not where the interactive (mouse) highlight just was.
 * If keyboard navigation does not seem to work on Mac Safari, it is likely that you will need to change the settings to have Full Keyboard Access.

+##### *Special Notes*
+Please be aware that an object may have focus while you are using your mouse.
+The highlight may become visible as soon as you interact with a keyboard.
+It should become invisible again when you continue to press down with a mouse or finger.

 #### Screen Readers

 ##### *What are screen readers?*